derekstoeckmann/this.Event/README.md

 # Description

 this.Event allows users to find nearby events, RSVP to events, host events, and manage events they are hosting.
+It was built with [NodeJS](https://nodejs.org/), [React](https://reactjs.org/), [Express](https://expressjs.com/), and [MongoDB](https://www.mongodb.com/).

 # Link